CYPRUS'S COFFEE CULTURE ENGRAINED INTO CYPRIOT CULTURE

 ORDERING A COFFEE

-Several places on the island serve Cyprus coffee and these include the traditional coffee shops or Kafeniea‘, as well as most speciality coffee shops and all of the modern coffee chains.
-A typical Cypriot coffee consists of finely ground coffee beans, water, and if required sugar.
-It is available in mainly three different variations.
-‘Sketos’ translates to plain with no sugar, ‘Metrios’ translates to medium sweet, and ‘Glykos’ translates to sweet.
+Several places on the island serve Cyprus coffee.
+These include the traditional coffee shops or ‘KAFENIEON.
+Most speciality coffee shops, as well as the modern coffee chains also readily serve the drink.
+A typical Cyprus coffee is available in mainly three different variations.
+‘Sketos’ translates to plain with no sugar, ‘Metrios’ translates to medium sweet, and ‘Glykos’ translates to sweet.Â

 THE STORY OF THE WATER